stiyyagura0901/devjam3/Labs/VirtualAPIJam/Lab 1 API Design - Create a Reverse Proxy from OpenAPI Spec/README.md

 # Use case

-You have a requirement to create a reverse proxy for taking requests from the Internet and forward them to an existing service.
+You have a requirement to create a reverse proxy for taking HTTP requests from the Internet and forward them to an existing backend service.
 You have decided to follow a design first approach & built a reusable component, a specification which can be used to build API Proxies, generate API documentation, generate API test cases using OpenAPI Specification format.
 You would like to generate an Apigee API Proxy by using the OpenAPI Specification (Swagger) instead of building the API Proxy from scratch.

 # How can Apigee Edge help?

 Apigee Edge enables you to quickly expose backend services as APIs.
 You do this by creating an API proxy that provides a facade for the backend service that you want to expose.
 Apigee Edge out of the box supports the OpenAPI specification, allowing you to auto-generate API Proxies.
 Apigee Edge also has an OpenAPI specification editor & store which you can use to maintain your OpenAPI specifications.

 The API proxy decouples your backend service implementation from the API that developers consume.
 This shields developers from future changes to your backend services.
 As you update backend services, developers, insulated from those changes, can continue to call the API uninterrupted.